-The measurement between home and school will be determined by the straight-line measurement from the designated point of the home address to the designated point of the school using a computerised system.
+The measurement between home and school will be determined by the straight-line measurement from the designated point of the home address to the designated point of the school using the Local Authority's measuring software.

 In a very small number of cases, where the school is oversubscribed, it may not be possible to decide between the applications of those pupils who are the final qualifiers for a place when applying the published admission criteria.